railwayapp/templates/examples/slack-webhook/README.md

+---
+title: Express Slack Webhook
+description: An ExpressJS server with a POST request to emit a message on Slack
+tags:
+  - express
+  - typescript
+---

 # Slack webhook starter

 This example starts an [ExpressJS](https://expressjs.com/) server containing a post request to emit a message on Slack.